gsquire/sendgrid-rs/README.md

 ```

 ## Build Dependencies
-This library utilises [reqwest](https://crates.io/crates/reqwest).
+This library utilizes [reqwest](https://crates.io/crates/reqwest).
 Follow the instructions on the
 [reqwest README](https://github.com/seanmonstar/reqwest#requirements) in order to enable sending HTTPS
 requests to the SendGrid API.

 ## Features
 You can take advantage of a couple features for the crate.
 To enable the blocking send function, you
 can use the `blocking` flag.
-To enable the [rustls](https://github.com/rustls/rustls) TLS feature,
+To use your operating system's [TLS implementation](https://github.com/sfackler/rust-native-tls),
-use the `rustls` flag.
+enable the `native-tls` feature.

 ## Example
 An example of using this library can be found in the examples directory.
 This example code expects to